BPS lumps in the Nonminimal $CP^1$ Maxwell-Chern-Simons Model: On the BPS configurations

+This equation shows that one cannot consistently impose $A_0=0$ in general.
+Indeed, the Chern--Simons term couples the electric and magnetic sectors, whereas the nonminimal interaction contributes an additional derivative term.

-The topological configurations in the $\CP^1$-Maxwell model are completely characterized by the adopted radial ansatz in Eq. \eqref{Eq11} and by the topological boundary conditions in Eq. \eqref{Eq12} imposed on the field variables $f(r)$ and $a(r)$.
-The analysis of Gauss’s law in the static regime ensures the absence of electric components.
+The topological configurations in the $\CP^1$-Maxwell model are completely characterized by the adopted radial ansatz in Eq. \eqref{Eq14} and by the topological boundary conditions in Eqs. \eqref{Eq15} and \eqref{Eq16} imposed on the field variables $f(r)$ and $a(r)$.
+The analysis of Gauss’s law in the static regime ensures the electromagnetic nature of the topological structures.
 In this context, the magnetic flux emerges as a quantized topological quantity, determined exclusively by the asymptotic values of the gauge field.

+Note that while for the pure Maxwell case the $n=1$ solution is prohibited by Yang's theorem \cite{Yang:1996ze,Yang:1998qca}, the inclusion of the Chern-Simons term and the nonminimal coupling allows for regular solutions in this sector.

-Consequently, the topological structure is rigidly controlled by the integer $M=n-n_\infty$, providing the necessary background for a consistent implementation of the BPS approach.
+Consequently, the topological structure is rigidly controlled by the asymptotic values of the gauge field, while the electric sector becomes nontrivial and must be treated on the same footing as the magnetic one.